gstaff/KiteWind-RTX/README.md

        - `llama_float16_tp1_rank0.engine` - A ~4 GB file containing the compiled engine with the expected settings
          - Keep the `llama` naming; mistral shares the common builder config
        - `model.cache` - A small cache file

-### Installation
-Install dependencies by running `.\install_dependencies.bat`

-### Running the App
-Run `.\run.bat` once dependencies are installed; the app will open in a browser tab.

-## Current Limitations
-- Only gradio-lite and stlite (streamlit) apps using libraries avialable for [pyodide](https://pyodide.org/en/stable/) are supported.
-- The chat hasn't been fine-tuned on gradio or streamlit library data; it may make mistakes.